 For personal reasons, it can provide security and peace of mind knowing that your record is clean.
 Additionally, it can be helpful in situations where you may be unable to provide other forms of identification, such as the first time you open a bank account or apply for a loan.

 Processing applications that require a criminal record check can be a complicated process, and having your local police record ready and available can save you time and frustration.
 It can also prevent delays in processing applications, which can be essential in time-sensitive situations.
 By being proactive and obtaining your local police record now, you can ensure that your applications are processed smoothly and efficiently.

 Reasons for a Police Certificate

-A police clearance certificate is necessary for many aspects of life in Canada and you’ll get it following a criminal record check.
-It’s one of the things many organizations request as a screening tool to showing any criminal record.
+A police clearance certificate is necessary for many aspects of life in Canada and you’ll might receive a request for it following a criminal record check.
+It’s one of the things many organizations request as a screening tool to reveal any criminal record.

 This certificate is essential when it comes to filling positions in sensitive areas and you’ll get it after some background checks.

 Some reasons for a criminal record check include:

 Applying for a job

 Getting a visa to a foreign country at a foreign consular service